 Since retiring in 2015, Ben has completed master’s degrees in both history and education.
 He currently works as a middle school teacher.
 In 2019, Ben was selected as the Vista Unified School District substitute teacher of the year.
 When he is not in the classroom, he enjoys spending time with his wife, Diana, and their three children.

 At the end of the day, Ben typically transitions from his prosthetic to a wheelchair.
-Having an accessible bathroom and kitchen in a Homes For Our Troops home will limit how often he has to transfer from his wheelchair, mitigating the risk of falling.
-Living in a safe, barrier-free environment will allow Ben to focus on his studies and give him more time for family and coaching youth sports.
+Having an accessible bathroom and kitchen in a Homes For Our Troops home limits how often he has to transfer from his wheelchair, mitigating the risk of falling.
+Living in a safe, barrier-free environment enables Ben to focus on his studies and gives him more time for family and coaching youth sports.

-Originally from Texas, Ben is choosing to build his home in California for the warm climate and to be close to family and the VA.
+Despite his international roots and being raised as a Texan, Ben chose to build his home in California for the warm climate and to be close to family and the VA.

-Ben is grateful to be receiving a specially adapted home and promises to give back to the American people.
+Ben is grateful to have received a specially adapted custom home and promises to give back to the American people.
 “I am determined to repay the kindness and generosity my family has received by making a positive impact on the lives of others,” he says.

 - The Coast News Group, April 20, 2021 A national nonprofit called Homes For Our Troops recently began building homes for two wounded Marine Veterans in Escondido.
 Read more.

 - CBS 8, April 9, 2021 Homes for Our Troops will build two homes that are customized adaptable homes for two Marines injured while serving in Afghanistan.
 Read more.